jacobyhsi/TabRAG/README.md

 pip install arxiv
 ```

-### Installing Tesseract OCR and pytesseract
+### Installing Tesseract OCR and PyTesseract (Optional - Baseline).

-This guide explains how to install Tesseract OCR and use it in Python via pytesseract by building from source.
+This guide explains how to install Tesseract OCR and use it in Python via PyTesseract by building from source.
+Official build guide: https://tesseract-ocr.github.io/tessdoc/Compiling.html

-#### Build from Source
 1. Install Python OCR dependencies inside your project environment
 ```bash
 pip install pytesseract Pillow